Effective project collaboration tips for teams

-- Project Needs.
-Understand the scope of the project first allows you to strategically choose who needs to be on the team.
+- Project needs - Understanding the scope of the project first allows you to strategically choose who needs to be on the team.

-- Skill set.
-Choosing team members who can offer a diverse set of unique and relevant skills is crucial.
-If your team lacks a certain skill set, a task may not be completed correctly. oo many people with the same skills can cause confusion over ownership.
+- Skill set - Choosing team members who can offer a diverse set of skills is crucial.
+If your team lacks a certain skill set, a task may not be completed correctly.
+Too many people with the same skills can cause confusion over ownership.

-- Strong team leadership.
-Every team needs a leader who can bring out the best in their teammates.
-Understanding each of your team members’ individual strengths and how to bring them out is vital to the success of the team as a whole.
+- Strong team leadership - Every team needs a leader who can bring out the best in their teammates.
+Understanding each of your team members’ individual strengths and knowing how to bring them out is vital to the success of the team as a whole.

-- Diversity.
-Time and time again studies have shown that diversity improves performance.
-A strong project team will include a variety of skill sets, as well as a diversity of race, gender, and cultural backgrounds.
+- Diversity - Time and time again, studies have shown that diversity improves performance.
+A strong project team will include a variety of skill sets and experience and a diversity of race, gender, and cultural backgrounds.

-- Bonding time.
-Finding time for project team members to get to know each other and build a rapport helps build trust, breaks down barriers, and opens communication lanes.
-Finding time for team-building exercises and to celebrate victories, no matter how big or small, can go a long way.
-Getting everyone in the room at the start of the project for a kickoff helps everyone stay on the same page from the beginning.
+- Bonding time - Finding time for project team members to get to know each other and build a rapport grows trust, breaks down barriers, and opens communication lanes.
+Finding time for team-building exercises and celebrating victories, no matter how big or small, can go a long way.

 Successful kickoff meetings require preparation.
-Here are 8 steps to making your kickoff meeting a success:
+Here are eight steps to make your kickoff meeting a success:

 1. Establish vision and deliverables: Set a common goal for everyone.
-Lay out what needs to get done and by when.
+Lay out what needs to be done and when.

-2. Identify team and set roles: Who does what?
-Create a list detailing who’s responsible for what and include contact info for easy communication.
+2. Identify team and set roles: Create a list detailing who’s responsible for which task and include contact info for easy communication.